Kayyo321/Guppy/README.md

 If when you run the file you get a simple "Hello, World!" program, then your build of Guppy is installed correctly!
 If not, try reinstalling your build, or using another means of installation (i.e. building, or using the installer).

+# Features

+Guppy has a bunch of features, which include (but are not limited to)...

+* Type inferencing
+* Structures
+* Enums
+* Bindings for the C Standard Library

+And more to come!